Loreinator/Shuffle-Move/README.txt

 ~~ Changelog ~~
 v0.3.42 - 2016-01-13
-v0.3.41 - 2015-12-31
+	- Fixed a bug for stages available in one version and not the other. v0.3.41 - 2015-12-31
 	- Misc bug fixes with abilities and framework
 	- Tweaking Weekend Meowth grading mode again.